neverfap-deluxe/nfd-api/ARTICLES.md

 __TODO__
 - The fallacy of judgement as an effective means
 - Understanding emotional reactions.
-- The benefits of a quiet mind
+- The benefits of a quiet mind / Keep your mind quiet (it's )
+- The best thing you can do your wyour mind (keep it quiet)

 __WRITING__
 - The super easy way to identify a judgement (In essence, talk about how it's nothing more than an emotional reaction.)